 The Council has 112 units in Kaiapoi, Oxford, Rangiora and Woodend for people over 65 with limited means.

 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 We have three libraries funded as a service of the Waimakariri District Council - Rangiora, Oxford and Kaiapoi.

 Free access to the public libraries at Rangiora, Kaiapoi and Oxford is available to all residents, ratepayers and children of the district.
-You can also borrow items from our libraries if you live out of the district, either by paying a fee per item, or having a six-monthly subscription.
+You can also borrow items from our libraries if you live out of the district by paying a six-monthly subscription.

 We have quality collections of books, eBooks, DVDs, music, magazines, newspapers and talking books.
 We also offer a wealth of reference and local history information both print and electronic, and if we don't have what you need we can interloan from other libraries.